-- 1. Identify my place within the community of faith, not only as a member in good standing, but also as a practicing Spirit-empowered healing minister. - 2.
-Present the evidence of each of the major Christian beliefs studied. - 3.
-State the importance of the central Christian beliefs for the lifestyle followed by the individual believer.
+1. Identify my place within the community of faith, not only as a member in good standing, but also as a practicing Spirit-empowered healing minister.

+2. Discuss the relevance of Christian beliefs for the Spirit-empowered healing ministry to which Christ calls every believer.